Discover the Shoah Memorial from your home

 Tools for teaching

-The attic of Sarah, a site of introduction to the history of the Shoah designed for primary school children, and more particularly for 8-12 years old, with respect for the sensitivity of the young visitor.
+Sarah’s attic, a site of introduction to the history of the Shoah designed for primary school children, and more particularly for 8-12 years old, in respect of the sensitivity of the young visitor.

 Consult our publications